 2. Heat exhaustion is a bit less extreme case of heat-related illness and does not usually require medical attention.

 3. Heat rash is actually very common in the humid summer months of the Midwest especially.
 Heat rash is also referred to as Miliaria.
 Essentially heat rash is caused when severe heat and humidity cause the sweat glad ducts to get plugged and bacteria and dead skin cells cannot work their way out of the body.

 Heat rash will look like mosquito bites, rashes or acne and is most common on the face and neck as well as the scrotum and underneath the breasts.
 When you have heat rash it will itch uncontrollably and oftentimes you will feel a ‘pins and needles’ sensation.

 Heat rash is extremely uncomfortable.
-There are three different levels of Miliaria; Miliaria crystalline which is the most mild kind of heat rash, Miliaria rubra which is the most common form of heat rash and Miliaria profunda which is the most severe form of heat rash.
+There are three different levels of Miliaria; Miliaria crystalline which is the mildest kind of heat rash, Miliaria Rubra which is the most common form of heat rash and Miliaria profunda which is the most severe form of heat rash.

 The symptoms of heat rash as discussed above are red itchy rashes or pimples or bumps that itch and look like mosquito bites.
 The symptoms of heat stroke and heat exhaustion are very similar, the ones for heat stroke being more severe.
 Some of the symptoms for heat stroke and heat exhaustion are:

 - Pale complexion